 Suggested watering schedule: The recommended watering schedule for the city of Brick is 15-20 minutes per zone, everyday.
 Since the soil is very sandy, during extreme heat, lawns may have to be watered twice in one day.
 The 2nd watering would be 12 hours later.

 *If sprinkler heads rotate a full circle, the duration may have to be increased.

 Free Lawn Care Estimates for Brick

 You may measure your own lawn here with your finger or mouse and get a free, instant quote.
-Or Submit your info below and we’ll respond quickly with prices.

 The Town Of Brick, New Jersey